 Will Heroku-16 apps stop running?
 Will my app be shut down?

 No. Existing Heroku-16 apps will not be shut down when the stack reaches its end-of-life, or when builds are disabled.

-The apps will continue to run for the foreseeable future, and all non-build functionality will continue to work, such as:
+The apps will continue to run for the foreseeable future (unless impacted by issues unrelated to the stack version), and all non-build functionality will continue to work, such as:

 - Adjusting app settings